 One, it makes children more comfortable with their parents.
 At an early age, boys are taught to handle emotions wisely, while young girls find security in interacting and confiding in men.

 Two, it helps dads to be more engaged with fatherhood.
 Getting in touch with their emotional side allows them to build a connection with their kids on a deeper level.
 Additionally, they also tap personal feelings they have never processed before.
+“They are personally engaged in their children’s lives, interests, dreams and aspirations on a daily basis,” says Athena Staik, PhD.

 Third, being more nurturing towards their kids and families fosters a healthy environment where couples can grow in maturity alongside their kids.